Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1gqhd1IBleI.md

 >
 > [Laughter]
 >
-> that would be so dumb he turns it into a bag okay so tim's a folder all right cool right ,
+> that would be so dumb he turns it into a bag okay so tim's a folder all right cool right,
 >
 > [Music]
 >